 - i.
 The Lender must determine if the equity position, any required equity injection and the pro forma debt-to-worth are acceptable based on the factors related to the type of business, experience of management and the level of competition in the market area.
 The Lender must include a detailed discussion of the equity position (net worth) and any required equity injection.
 (See Chapter 7 of this Subpart for requirements concerning documenting and verifying equity injection.) - ii.
-Minimum equity injection requirements for certain Applicants or loans: - (a) Start-Up businesses At a minimum, SBA considers an equity injection (Applicant contribution) of at least ten (10) percent of the total project costs to be necessary for a start-up business to operate on a sound financial basis; - (b) Changes of ownership: - (i) Resulting in a new owner (complete change of ownership): SBA considers an equity injection of at least 10 percent of the total project costs to be necessary for such change of ownership transactions.
-Seller debt may not be considered as part of the equity injection unless it is on full standby for the life of the SBA loan and it does not exceed half of the required equity injection; - (ii) Change of ownership between existing owners ("partner buyout"): The pro-forma equity position after the change of ownership must be at least 10 percent of the total assets.
-Otherwise, the remaining owner(s) must provide an additional equity injection that will result in at least a 10 percent net worth (maximum pro forma debt-to-worth ratio of 9:1).
+Minimum equity injection requirements for certain Applicants or loans: - a) Start-Up businesses At a minimum, SBA considers an equity injection (Applicant contribution) of at least ten (10) percent of the total project costs (all costs required to become operational, regardless of the source of funds) to be necessary for a start-up business to operate on a sound financial basis.
+SBA considers a business to be a "start-up" for the purpose of determining equity injection requirements if it has been in operation (i.e., generating revenue from intended operations) for up to 1 year; - b) Changes of ownership: - Resulting in a new owner (complete change of ownership): At a minimum, SBA considers an equity injection of at least ten (10) percent of the total project costs (all costs required to complete the change of ownership, regardless of the source of funds) to be necessary for such transactions.
+Seller debt may not be considered as part of the equity injection unless it is on full standby for the life of the SBA loan and it does not exceed half of the required equity injection; - ii) Change of ownership between existing owners ("partner buyout"): In order for a 7(a) loan to finance greater than 90% of the purchase price of a partner buyout: - (a) The remaining owner(s) must certify that he/she has been actively participating in the business operation and held the same ownership interest in the business for at least the past 24 months (Lender must include in the credit memorandum confirmation that the Borrower has made the required certification and retain such certification in the file; and - (b) The business balance sheets for the most recent completed fiscal year and current quarter must reflect a debt-to-worth ratio of no greater than 9:1 prior to the change in ownership.